 I would also encourage parents to tell their kids not to post anything they wouldn’t want the world to see.
 Even if it’s on a private account, no kid should be posting inappropriate or graphic content on TikTok.
 Kids should also be open with their parents about their experiences on the app, making sure that they’re being safe while having fun.

-More kids and teens are joining TikTok every day, and predators are still looking for minors to exploit on the app.
-The trends of sexualizing minors and predators trying to find victims on the app are very disturbing, but there are also plenty of fun ways to be safe on TikTok by practicing stranger danger.
+More kids and teens are joining TikTok every day, and sexual predators are still looking for minors to exploit on the app.
+The trends of sexualizing minors and predators trying to find victims on TikTok are very disturbing, but there are also plenty of fun ways to be safe on the app by practicing stranger danger.